ALCOHOL

 Alcohol is the common term for ethanol or ethyl alcohol, a chemical substance found in alcoholic beverages such as beer, hard cider, malt liquor, wines, and distilled spirits (liquor).
 In the United States, a standard alcoholic drink contains 14 grams of pure alcohol (National Institute of Alcohol Abuse and Alcoholism).
 Generally, this amount is found in 12 ounces of beer, 8-9 ounces of malt liquor, 5 ounces of wine, or 1.5 ounces of liquor.

-• Men: 5 or more drinks on any day or 15 or more drinks per week
+5 or more drinks a day or 15+ in a week

 Drinking too much has a range of negative health impacts.
 Alcohol enters the bloodstream immediately upon consumption, and its effects appear within 10 minutes.
 As an individual’s blood alcohol concentration (BAC), which is the amount of alcohol present in the bloodstream, rises, that individual becomes more impaired.
 The effects include: